-This story has been edited since its original publication in September 2015.
+This story has been edited since its original publication.

 It’s not out of form for Monolith to concentrate on simple pleasures.
 After all, this is the same studio that created Get Medieval (effectively a remake of the Gauntlet formula that shipped with four difficulty modes and a level editor).

 The same developers also made the No One Lives Forever shooters.
 Gruntz.
 The classy DOOM clone, Blood.
 And the fairly excellent Aliens versus Predator 2.
 And the Condemned horror games.
 And the first two F.E.A.R. titles.